liles-eric/GenerativeAI-Research/notes/README.md

 ## Folder Structure

 ### 1. **assets/**
-   This folder contains images, diagrams, and any other static resources that may be used in drafts, presentations, or notes.
+   This folder contains documentation onimages, diagrams, and any other static resources that may be used in drafts, presentations, or notes.
+The actual files are found in the main folders under the Repository Root.

 ### 2. **final-submissions/**
    Once drafts are finalized and ready for submission to journals or publishers, they are stored here for easy reference.